srikar-eranky/cse15l-lab-reports/lab-report-1.md

 **Working directory:** `/home/lecture1/messages/`

 The terminal produces this output because the cat command is meant for concatenating files or printing out the contents of a file.
 When the cat command is given a directory, it won't know what to concatenate or print, so it produces the error message.
+This is an error because a different argument than expected was given.

 ### With file argument:
 ![Image](cat_file_arg.png)